 In 2019, Vikki stand-up paddle boarded 30 waterways in Sydney in 30 days to encourage more women to take up stand up paddle boarding and demonstrate the amazing paddle destinations we have right on our doorstep.

 During her adventure, Vikki compiled a list of 50 waterways to paddle, but after a bit of mild coercion, I got her to narrow it down to her top five.
 So, whatcha waiting for?
-Grab your board and get paddling.
+Grab your solid boards, inflatable boards, rigid boards, narrow boards, lighter boards, premium boards, carbon fiber boards, solid boards…(there are a LOT of different types of SUP boards!) and get paddling!

 Read more: Remember to leave no trace!